nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-08/README.md

 GET localhost:3000/people?firstName=Sarah&lastName=Smalls
 ```

 How would this change our request object?
-When we provide a request with a query within it, the request will automatically be parsed so that the query is saved as an object with keys and values.
-We can access these through `request.query`:
+When we provide a request with a query within it, the query will automatically be parsed so that it is saved as an object with keys and values.
+We can access this object through `request.query`:

 ```javascript
 console.log(req.query.firstName); // Sarah